 Better Days After Bone Cancer

-When high school senior Matthew Sanders was undergoing therapy for osteosarcoma at Comer Children’s Hospital, he thought he was too old to spend time in the playroom.
+When high school senior Matthew Sanders was undergoing therapy for osteosarcoma at Comer Children’s, he thought he was too old to spend time in the playroom.
 Eventually he found that the playroom’s teen area offered a great break during his lengthy hospitalization.
 Now that he has finished treatment, Sanders volunteers in the playroom two days a week so he can "stay in touch with Comer."